Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 ```

 ## CmdletParameterBreakingChangeAttribute
-This attribute is used to call out the breakigng changes relating to a parameter of a cmdlet.
+This attribute is used to call out the breaking changes relating to a parameter of a cmdlet.
 A few examples are :
  - A parameter is being deprecated
  - A parameter is being replaced
  - A parameter is becoming mandatory